What Is Ballistic Stretching? (Examples & Benefits Unveiled)

 What Is Ballistic Stretching

-A fit person doing ballistic stretching outside
+A woman doing ballistic stretching inside the gym

 Ballistic stretching involves bouncing movements to abruptly enhance the range of motion, using the momentum of a fast-moving body or limb.